j2labs/quickness/etc/README.md

 # Quickness /etc Directory

-You will need edit any files in this directory that you use.
-Go figure, right?
+Remember any files ending with .private, are ignored by git.
+This can be used to store information you wouldn't want on github (like passwords)